CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 February 4, 2026

-Spanish citizenship has a detail most applicants don't discover until they're already deep in the process: you don't just need a language test.
-You need two tests.
-The DELE A2 certifies your Spanish proficiency.
-The CCSE tests your knowledge of Spain's constitution, history, and civic life.
-Both are mandatory — and both need to be passed before your naturalisation application can go forward.
+Spanish citizenship has one exam detail worth knowing early: most applicants need two tests.
+The DELE A2 certifies your Spanish.
+CCSE tests Spain's constitution, society, and civic life.
+For most applicants, both must be passed before the naturalisation file can move.

 Official registration: DELE and CCSE are administered by Instituto Cervantes.
 Book your exam and check dates at examenes.cervantes.es.